-Avoid over-the-counter cold medications if you have difficulty sleeping.
 If you are taking a prescription medication that disturbs sleep as a side effect, discuss this with your doctor.
 You may be able to take an alternative drug that does not disturb your sleep.

 Note: Do not stop any prescription medication without the approval of your doctor.

 Stress is considered by most sleep experts to be the number one cause of short-term sleeping difficulties.
 Common triggers include school- or job-related pressures, a family or marriage problem, and a serious illness or death in the family.
-Exercise regularly to help relieve stress, but do so at least three hours before bedtime.
+Exercise regularly to help relieve stress, but do so at least 3 hours before bedtime.
 A workout after that time may actually keep you awake because your body has had no chance to cool down and relax.
 Other techniques that may reduce stress are meditation and deep breathing.

 Habits and activities that you do during the day or night can interfere with getting a good night's sleep.
 Adjust your time schedule to avoid:

 Regular exercise is probably helpful in improving sleep quality in adults who are inactive.
 To help regulate your internal clock, try to get out in the daylight at least 30 minutes a day.